PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 4. **Actionable Recommendations**: The platform generates personalized, prioritized health recommendations based on identified risk factors and user-specific characteristics.
 These recommendations are practical, achievable, and ranked by potential impact, providing clear steps for risk reduction.

-5. **Medical Record Integration**: GlucoVigile includes the capability to extract and incorporate health data from uploaded medical documents using natural language processing techniques, enhancing risk assessment accuracy without requiring manual data entry for all metrics.
+5. **Medical Record Integration**: GlucoVigil includes the capability to extract and incorporate health data from uploaded medical documents using natural language processing techniques, enhancing risk assessment accuracy without requiring manual data entry for all metrics.

 6. **Mental Health Focus**: Our platform explicitly incorporates stress levels and other mental health factors as significant contributors to diabetes risk.
 The user interface visually represents mental health status through intuitive color coding: